Economy of Morocco: Unemployment

+Child labour

 Energy

 Morocco has very few reserves of its own and has been affected by the high oil prices of 2007 and early 2008.
 The country has to import 96% of its energy requirements and the national oil bill for the first quarter of 2008 was $1.1 billion—69% higher than for the same period in 2007.
 According to the International Energy Agency (IEA) report 2014, Morocco is highly dependent on imported energy with over 91% of energy supplied coming from abroad.
-The kingdom is working to diversify its energy sources, especially to develop renewable energy, with a particular focus on wind energy.
+Morocco is working to diversify its energy sources, especially to develop renewable energy, with a particular focus on wind energy.
 Solar power and nuclear energy are also part of the strategy, but development of the former has been slow and there has been minimal progress on the latter, aside from an announcement of collaboration with France in 2007.

 In November 2009 Morocco announced a solar energy project worth $9 billion which officials said will account for 38 percent of the North African country's installed power generation by 2020.
 Funding would be from a mix of private and state capital.
 The ceremony was attended by U.S. Secretary of State Hillary Clinton and the Moroccan king.
 The project will involve five solar power generation sites across Morocco and will produce 2,000 megawatts of electricity by 2020.
 Germany has expressed its willingness to participate in the development of Morocco's solar energy project which the country has decided to carry out, as did the World Bank.
 Germany will also take part in the development of a water-desalination plant.